Top Ten e-Learning and Training Tips

 Let’s speak frankly.
 Video is the core form of an effective e-Learning process.
 When students join an online class, they unconsciously expect to see something animated, not available in a standard classroom.
 This information piece of material can be used for virtually anything.
 It is easy to customize videos if you can’t create your own one.
 However, the wow effect it makes on students will be unforgettable.

 Apart from teaching theory, you need to demonstrate ideas and concepts in practice.
 Indeed, there is no better way to do that than placing learning in situations.
 Students better remember down to Earth examples that some definitions or explanations make no sense to anybody.
 Let your training material speak in action.

-Gamification also seems like an obvious thing, but as we move further the next school year, we use it more for primary students.
+Gamification also seems like an obvious thing, but as we move further into the next school year, we use it more for primary students.
 Leaving no form of interactivity and entertainment to pupils online, we limit them from consolidating learned material.
 We suggest changing it and seeking ways to implement gamification.
 Don’t stop at finding or creating a particular game.
 Think big and introduce leaderboards, point scores, prizes, and badges.

 Templates are wonderful for increasing flexibility in terms of standards such as colours, fonts, sizes, and layouts.
 Your typical writing can be turned into a more standardized informational piece.
 On the other hand, it does not overwhelm your students with overloaded plain content.

 If cloud authoring sounds like a buzzword to you, let’s just say it is a place where you can remotely save your content without filling up your local device’s space.
 It is essentially important for schools that switch to the online mode of learning.
 If you need a fast training delivery to an entire workforce, cloud authoring is the only way to do it.
 Moreover, this tool can be deployed via a web browser.
 This means you need no IT department’s permission for it.
 Isn’t it just awesome?